Graham Elliot: Career

 MasterChef premiered, with Elliot as one of the three judges.
-In 2013, the series spun off a child version of the program, MasterChef Junior, on which Elliot also was featured as a judge.
+In 2013, the series spun off a children's version of the program, MasterChef Junior, on which Elliot also featured as a judge.
 He left the franchise in September 2015, following the completion of season 6 of the parent program.

 In 2016, he became a judge on Top Chef.

+Elliot appeared as a judge on the first two seasons of The Great American Recipe in 2022 and 2023.
+In addition to judging dishes in each episode, Elliot also contributed recipes to the show's companion cookbooks.

 Awards and honors

-Graham Elliot Restaurant received three stars from the Chicago Tribune, and two stars in the 2013 Michelin Guide.
+Graham Elliot Restaurant received three stars from the Chicago Tribune and two stars in the 2013 Michelin Guide.

 He has been nominated for a James Beard Award three times.

 Collaborations and marketing

-In addition to being judge and host of MasterChef and MasterChef Junior from 2010 to 2016, Graham has also been a judge on Food Network's Cooks vs. Cons hosted by Geoffrey Zakarian.
-He also appeared as a special guest in MasterChef Canada Season 2, Episode 9 and MasterChef Italia Season 3, Episode 9.
+In addition to being a judge and host of MasterChef and MasterChef Junior from 2010 to 2016, Graham has also been a judge on Food Network's Cooks vs. Cons, hosted by Geoffrey Zakarian.
+He also appeared as a special guest in MasterChef Canada Season 2, Episode 9, and MasterChef Italia Season 3, Episode 9.

-He has worked as the Culinary Director at Lollapalooza, a three-day music festival in Chicago, every year since 2009, where he has cooked for both the public as well as backstage for the performers.
+He has worked as the Culinary Director at Lollapalooza, a three-day music festival in Chicago, every year since 2009, where he has cooked for both the public and the performers backstage.

 In June 2012, he opened Graham Elliot Bistro in Chicago's West Loop.
 The bistro uses traditional techniques and ingredients to showcase its take on classic American cuisine.
 That same year, Elliot was named Chef of the Year and inducted into the Chicago Chefs Hall of Fame.
 Additionally, Chicago Mayor Rahm Emanuel proclaimed September 19 "Graham Elliot Day" in the city of Chicago.

-In 2017, Elliot was in an infomercial for the Gotham Steel Double Grill.
+In 2017, Elliot appeared in an infomercial for the Gotham Steel Double Grill.

 Personal life

-Elliot resided in Morgan Park on the south side of Chicago with wife/business partner and his three children.
+Elliot resides in Fort Worth, TX.
+He is divorced or separated from his wife, Allie Bowles.
+They have 3 children.

 Elliot sings and plays guitar.
 He also collects baseball cards.

 In 2013, Elliot underwent weight loss surgery and took up jogging, losing 150 lb and reducing his weight to 250 lb, explaining the decision as a response to becoming a father.